zhangir-azerbayev/learning-cs/02_computer_architecture/01_chapter.md

 - *Data-level parallelism (DLP): many data items can be operated on at the same time.
 - *Task-level parallelism (TLP)*: independent tasks can be executed at the same time.

+TODO: revisit these once you understand them better.

 Computer hardware exploits these kinds of application parallelism in four ways:
 1. Instruction-Level Parallelism: exploits data-level parallelism with compiler help using ideas like pipelining (?) and speculative execution (?)
 2. *Vector architectures and GPUs*: Exploits data-level parallelism by applying a single instruction to a collection of data in parallel.